-IMPORTANT: Students wanting to drop lecture after midterm may stay in the co-reg lab:

-- Only if the midterm grade, in lecture, posted in LOCUS, is a D or better. - Students must continue to attend lecture until the week of the drop date to gain as much background knowledge as possible. - For Spring 2017 students wishing to drop lecture, and have a mid-term grade of D or better, can seek assistance from the Department of Chemistry & Biochemistry office beginning Monday March 20th at 9:00am through Monday March 27 4:00pm. - Students with a midterm grade of F who decide to withdraw from lecture must also withdraw from lab. - NO EXCEPTIONS.
+IMPORTANT: Students wanting to drop lecture after midterm may stay in the co-req lab only if midterm grade, posted in LOCUS, is a D or better.
+Students should continue to attend lecture until the week of the drop date to gain as much background knowledge as possible.
+For Spring 2018 students wishing to drop lecture, and have a mid-term grade of D or better, can seek assistance from the Department of Chemistry and Biochemistry office beginning Monday, March 19th at 9:00 am through Monday, March 26th at 4:00 pm.
+Students with a midterm grade of F must drop the co-req lab along with the lecture.
+No exceptions.